Anything can be beautiful if the camera is good enough.

 In case if you have not heard, Haruki Murakami is out with his new book ‘Colorless Tsukuru Tazaki and His Years of Pilgrimage.’
 This is Murakami’s first long novel in the past three years since last releasing his widely acclaimed book ’1Q84,’ which I absolutely adore as have reviewed in previous entries.

-As a self-professed Murakami fan who went on my little ‘Murakami literary pilgrimage’ when I went to Tokyo (
+As a self-professed Murakami fan who went on my little ‘Murakami literary pilgrimage’ when I went to Tokyo (Click here for pictures), this is certainly one of the most exciting literary news I have heard in awhile.

 Today we celebrate national poetry month with the great beat poet, Jack Kerouac.
 Here is a actor Johnny Depp reading an excerpt from Mad Road Driving.